-Please be aware however that there are still some limitations which should be looked up in the Mari User Guide before making use of that feature.
+Please be aware however that there are still some limitations which should be looked up in the Mari Online Help before making use of this feature.

-Mari mra files contain the entire project and will be the safest way to exchange updates.
-Due to the filesizes however this can be sometimes inconvenient.
+Mari .mra files contain the entire project and is a secure and efficient to store all the data within the project.
+Due to the larger file sizes, this can be sometimes inconvenient.
 In those cases it might be worth considering option 1.

 Keywords: Sharing, archives, textures, network, Session Scripts